objectt/Redoop/README.md

 In-Node Combiner
 =======

-Uses local Redis instance as a node-wise cache for mappers.
+Use a local Redis instance as a node-wise cache for mappers.
-Mappers initially outputs results into the cache and defer emission to the last mapper in the node.
+Mappers initially output results into the local cache and defer emission to the last mapper in the node.